Quantitative Understanding of PDF Fits and their Uncertainties: Lazy Training in NNPDF

-As discussed above, the indices on quantities that have a $\perp$ suffix only span the space orthogonal to the kernel of $\Theta$, while the indices on quantities that have a $\parallel$ suffix span the kernel.
-We refer to $H^\perp$ as the flow (or training) Hamiltonian, emphasizing that training can only take place in the space orthogonal to the kernel of $\Theta$; we see explicitly in the definition above that the flow dynamics is determined by a combination of the architecture of the NN, encoded in the NTK, and the data, on which $M$ depends.
-More specifically, the matrix elements of $M$ can be written as
+where $d_\parallel$ denotes the dimension of the subspace $\text{ker}\ \Theta$.
+The indices on quantities that have a $\perp$ suffix only span the space orthogonal to the kernel of $\Theta$, while the indices on quantities that have a $\parallel$ suffix span the kernel.
+As discussed in Sec.~\ref{sec:NTKRegularisation}, $H^{\perp}$ is positive definite under the mild assumption $\ker M \cap \text{im}\,\Theta = \{0\}$.
+Therefore, its eigenvalues and eigenvectors,

-where $T^{(k)} = T[z^{(k)}]$ is the vector of theory predictions for the data obtained using $z^{(k)}$ as the input PDF.
-Similarly, we have